Model Railroad Track Plans

 Every time a train goes through the Twilight Zone Tunnel it changes into another train going the same direction.
 East bound trains that originate in S.B. go one lap and become a new east bound train.
 The card cars are changed and the train takes one more lap.
 This time it will arrive in S.B. as incoming freight from the west.
 This method allows for continuous self staging of trains.

-If some of the photographs on this site don't seem to match the track plan it is because the layout is currently going through a major remodeling to build the trackplan above.
+The layout is currently going through a major remodeling to build the trackplan above.
 Changes include widening the minimum radius on several curves, lengthening passing sidings, and adding more control blocks.
 To make room for the new auto distribution center, Pipe Co has been moved to the foothill area and has been renamed Foothill Steel Distributors.
 Cargill Flour Mill is being built in an undeveloped area.
 The High Desert has expanded into an area which was formerly the pantry which was built into a corner of the room.
 This left room for several new warehouse distruibution centers, a scrap recycler and another mine.
 On the western end, the main line has been continued down to Orange County so Metrolink can run their infamous Beach Train.
 Along the way it passes through Riverside County where a brach serves the agriculterly rich, Moreno and Hemet Valleys.
 The whole beach and Riverside County section started out as another attempt to build a staging area which failed.
 It was more fun to scenic it and create a few more industries to switch.
 Both the Hemet Valley line and the Beach line dead end but each have a siding for the locomotives to run around the train and get to the other end of it to pull it back to Berdoo.
 Of course Metrolink doesn't run the locomotive around the train.
 The engineer just walks to the other end of the train and drives it from the control cab located in the last coach.

 Evolution of a track plan.The track plan of the Lone Wolf and Santa Fe Railroad has changed over the years.
 In the very beginning it started out as a Tyco train set with an oval with a spur which was on top of a 4x8 sheet of plywood.
 Next I added the track from another Tyco train set and a couple more switches to make a siding.
 This was a good start but I wanted more action so I needed to expand and began building what I consider to be my first model railroad layout.
 I was about 13 years old when I started it.
 I still had a lot to learn.